 This area has no end of options for walking and cycling.
 Try the woodland trails at Adscombe, where you can stop off at the Foxy Bean Cafe - a great 'pit stop' for cyclists.

 Set out on a walk to the highest point of the Quantocks, Will's Neck, from just outside West Bagborough or from the National Trust carpark at West Quantoxhead.
 Explore the incredible 'Jurassic' beach at Kilve.
-Then for a treat, book a meal at The Rising Sun in West Bagborough - one of the most popular village pubs nearby.
-There is a pub within walking distance of Headford Farm Cottage but the lane is very narrow if you are on foot.
+Then for a treat, book a meal at The Hood Arms in Kilve - one of the most popular village pubs nearby.

 You will find plenty of local information and ideas for outings and places to visit in the cottage.

 Open plan living-room with kitchen and dining areas.
-TV/DVD player and wood-burner.
+Smart TV and wood-burner.
 Electric hob, electric oven, microwave, fridge, freezer, washing machine and dishwasher

 Shower-room with shower, WC and wash-basin